rdtscp/llvm-dxr/README.md

 # llvm-dxr
-Use with Heroku to deploy a DXR Source Indexer for LLVM code base.
+Docker Solution for using the DXR Source Indexer for the LLVM code base.

 ## Dependencies
  - https://github.com/rdtscp/dxr